FlawlessNa/Legends/README.md

   - [ ] Ability to send all characters to lounge if error occurs

 ### Misc
+  - [ ] Ability to combine multiple Engines into a single process (ex: all buff mules together, or mages in same ch together)
   - [ ] Add Macros + cast_macros which is cancellable in between each cast
   - [ ] streamline keybindings configs
   - [ ] Add variable speed/jump management